tarun7explorer/Python_codes_21/README.md

 # Python_codes_21

-In this git repo, I'm building foundations &amp; basic interview questions based on Python language.
+This Git repository provides a concise collection of fundamental concepts and basic interview questions focused on the Python programming language.
+It is designed to prepare for interviews by reviewing essential topics and commonly asked questions.